LangBalthazar/homebridge-lgtv-fork-tvkit/README.md

 # Homebridge Plugin for LG 2012 Series TVs

-# Specific for for a LG55LM760-ZB.
-(Old TV)
-# To Do, fix volume control from the native ios remote
-# To Do, fix or confirm On/Off power cycle control from homekit home app
+This fork for:  Specific for for a LG55LM760-ZB.
+(Old TV) To Do, fix volume control from the native ios remote To Do, fix or confirm On/Off power cycle control from homekit home app

 Homebridge Plugin based off (https://npmjs.org/package/homebridge-lgtv2) to allow Siri to control LGTV 2012 series.